 Charlotte, North Carolina

-Kristy Dahl (a climate scientist at the Union of Concerned Scientists) – compared to other coastal states Oregon has less property risk and less area exposed to sea level rise.
+Kristy Dahl, a climate scientist at the Union of Concerned Scientists, said: “Compared to other coastal states Oregon has less property risk and less area exposed to sea level rise.”

-John Nielsen-Gammon (the Texas state climatologist and a professor at Texas A&M University) -Pittsburgh is safe from hurricanes and unlikely to experience increased drought.
+John Nielsen-Gammon, the Texas state climatologist and a professor at Texas A&M University, said: “Pittsburgh is safe from hurricanes and unlikely to experience increased drought.”